-How to Start a Nonprofit in Rhode Island
+Starting a Nonprofit Organization in Rhode Island Is Easy

 To start a Rhode Island 501(c)(3) nonprofit organization, you'll need to first register a nonprofit corporation with the state of Rhode Island, and then apply for tax exempt status under section 501(c)(3) with the Internal Revenue Service.